berndporr/gpio-sysfs/README.md

 ```
 make
-sudo ./gpio-int-test 22
+sudo ./gpio-int-test 539
 ```

-which waits then for an interrupt on GPIO pin 22.
+which waits then for an interrupt on GPIO pin 27.

+Use `cat /sys/kernel/debug/gpio` to find the mapping of GPIO pin to the GPIO number.

 ## How to use it in your program